 In order to perform a manual upgrade, see the following sections in the order in which they are listed below.

-Upgrading the installation generator
+Upgrading the installation generator and the primary server

 From the computer where you installed the BigFix Installation Generator, perform these steps.